-Install a Windows 10 app from an Azure Web App
+Distribute a Windows 10 app from an Azure web app

 The App Installer app allows developers and IT Pros to distribute Windows 10 apps by hosting them on their own Content Delivery Network (CDN).
 This is useful for enterprises that don't want or need to publish their apps to the Microsoft Store, but still want to take advantage of the Windows 10 packaging and deployment platform.

 This topic outlines the steps to configure an Azure Web Server to host Windows 10 app packages, and how to use the App Installer app to install the app packages.